KaveriBridge/science/10th/chemical-reactions-and-equations/exam-questions.md

 * i) that is oxidised
 * ii) that is reduced
 #### 6 (2019-Supplementary)

 ![image](https://user-images.githubusercontent.com/20998959/136385671-bd0d6927-0b40-46ae-86d4-9675fc0c1379.png)

 #### 8 (2019-Supplementary)

 ![image](https://user-images.githubusercontent.com/20998959/136385809-0652e9c0-d176-489d-a3f8-2799c17b6a6c.png)

+### 2-marks questions
+#### 20. Name the brown fumes liberated when lead nitrate is heated.
+Write the balanced chemical equation for this reaction.
+(2019-Main)
 ### 3-marks questions
 #### 26. The reaction of Barium chloride with Aluminium sulphate solution is an example for which type of chemical reaction ?
 Why ?
 Write the balanced chemical equation for this reaction.
 (2020-Main)